Where’s the hotel?

 The diners who are enthusiastically returning to outdoor seating at Three Tomatoes and Salt Hill Pub have choices not just on Court and Park Streets, respectively, but in expanding spaces on the pedestrian mall.
 Spiffy new tables and chairs for Three Tomatoes (photo above) offer Euro-chic seating options.

 Now, where’s the boutique hotel in downtown Lebanon?
 The visual arts at AVA Gallery, the performing arts at Lebanon Opera House and the Upper Valley Music Center, the convivial atmosphere of indoor/outdoor seating at the town’s restaurants, the farmers’ market and concerts and picnic tables in the greenery of Colburn Park, the park-side food trucks, and now, the miles and miles of a scenic biking and walking trail . . .
 Downtown Lebanon NH could be destination travel.

 (Photos by Susan B. Apel)

 Welcome!
-You’re reading Artful, and I hope you’ll subscribe and then share this with your friends and on your social media.
+You’re reading Artful, a blog about arts and culture in the Upper Valley, and I hope you’ll subscribe and then share this with your friends and on your social media.

 And in case you are wondering . . .
-Susan B. Apel retired from a lifelong career as a law professor to continue an interest in writing.
+Susan B. Apel shuttered a lifelong career as a law professor to continue an interest (since kindergarten) in writing.
 Her freelance business, The Next Word, includes literary and feature writing; her work has appeared in a variety of lit mags and other publications including Art New England, The Woven Tale Press, The Arts Fuse, and Persimmon Tree.
 She connects with her neighbors through Artful, her blog about arts and culture in the Upper Valley.
 She’s in love with the written word.